 The server's usage of many system resources can be limited.
 Scaled values are allowed when specifying resource limits.
 For example, 1G can be used instead of 1073741824 to specify a limit of one gigabyte. unlimited requests unlimited use, or the maximum available amount. default uses the limit that was in force when the server was started.
-See the description of size_spec in Configuration File Elements.
+See the description of size.